samvv/node-find-free-ports/package/README.md

 ### findFreePorts(count?, opts?)

 Search for the specified amount of free ports on the local machine.
-If `count` is left unspecified, default to `1`. `opts` may be a dictionary containing one of the following keys:
+If `count` is left unspecified, it defaults to `1`. `opts` may be a dictionary containing one of the following keys:

  - `isFree`: custom function that is used to check whether the given port is free